This set of Environment Management Questions and Answers for Aptitude test focuses on “Wildlife Conservation in India”.

 d) By gene pool

-Explanation: Viable materials of any endangered species can be preserved by gene bank.
+Explanation: Viable materials of any endangered species can be preserved by a gene bank.
 Gene bank is an institute that maintains stocks of seed banks, tissue culture and frozen germplasm with certain precautionary measures.

-Explanation: Mammals group of vertebrates comprises highest number of endangered species.
+Explanation: Mammals group of vertebrates comprises the highest number of endangered species.
 One in four of the world’s mammal species face extinction, according to a new conservation report card.
 Marine mammals face even steeper odds, with one in three species at risk of extinction.